 With a thriving economy and attractive expat salaries on offer, an expat's lifestyle in Jakarta can be full of comforts and luxuries.

-Traffic can sometimes hinder leisure time during the week, so weekends are perfect for playing on the golf course, scuba diving expeditions and short holidays to the nearby islands.
+Traffic around central Jakarta can sometimes hinder leisure time during the week, so weekends are perfect for playing on the golf course at Royale Jakarta Golf Club, scuba diving expeditions in the Thousand Islands, and short holidays to nearby places like Bandung or Yogyakarta.
+There are plenty of sights to see and activities to do.

-The vast expat communities and associations in Jakarta provide a little taste of home to expats with their constant balls and special charity events.
+The vast expat communities and associations in Jakarta provide a little taste of home to expats with their constant balls, special charity events, and participation in local festivals like the Jakarta Fair and Java Jazz Festival.
 From medieval banquets to Latin balls and Mardi Gras soirées, expats are able to enjoy the buzzing nightlife of Jakarta as often as they please.
+There are also plenty of activities for expat kids and families.

 Shopping in Jakarta

-Shopping can be seen as a national sport for Indonesians, both honorary and native.
+Shopping can be seen as a national sport for Indonesians, with popular destinations like Grand Indonesia Shopping Town and Plaza Indonesia.
 The immense variety of shopping malls, markets and boutiques make Jakarta a shopper’s paradise.
 Like most countries in Asia, Jakarta boasts extravagant world-class malls with designer stores galore, as well as smaller local designer boutiques.
-Renowned designers and interior decorators often visit Jakarta and showcase their latest creations both at runway shows and special exhibitions at the many malls around the city.
+Renowned designers and interior decorators frequently visit Jakarta and showcase their latest creations at runway shows and special exhibitions at the many malls around the city.

 Malls